Anguraj717/Data-Driven-Stock-Analysis/README.md

 # 📈 Data-Driven Stock Market Analysis

-## Project Overview
+## 📌 Project Overview

-This project performs end-to-end stock market data analysis using Python.

-The project includes:

-- Data Cleaning
-- Feature Engineering
-- Exploratory Data Analysis (EDA)
-- Stock Performance Analysis
-- Sector-wise Analysis
-- Volatility Analysis
-- Correlation Analysis
-- Monthly Gainers & Losers
-- MySQL Database Integration
-- Interactive Streamlit Dashboard
+This project is an end-to-end **Stock Market Data Analysis** project developed using **Python, Pandas, MySQL, Plotly, and Streamlit**.

+The project analyzes historical stock market data, performs data cleaning, feature engineering, exploratory data analysis (EDA), and stores the final results in a MySQL database.
+An interactive Streamlit dashboard is used to visualize the analysis.

 ---

-## Technologies Used
+# 🚀 Technologies Used

 - Python
 - Pandas